Five places in north-east and northern Thailand (that aren’t Chiang Mai or Pai) that are worth making the effort to visit

 There will come an age when the thought of visiting the popular traveller-hangout of Pai (3 hours northwest of Chiang Mai) will fill you with dread.
 If you are under thirty years old and reading this blog you will probably disagree with this statement but trust me, the day will come and that’s when it’ll be time to get on the bus, jump on the scooter or start the ignition in your car and head 100km further west to the mountainous town of Mae Hong Son.

 To many, Mae Hong Son is perceived as a popular destination and compared to other towns mentioned in this blog it is.
-However, in reality it sees far fewer visitors than many other places in the north of Thailand (Chiang Mai and the Golden Triangle for example) and still exudes an air of remoteness.
+However, in reality it sees far fewer visitors than many other places in northern Thailand (Chiang Mai and the Golden Triangle for example) and still exudes an air of remoteness.

 Mae Hong Son